 Every vehicle owner in the United Kingdom is required by law to display their vehicle registration marks on their vehicle.
 These registrations marks, more commonly referred to as number plates, are generated randomly by DVLA’s computer based on the location and date of registration of a particular vehicle.
 However, DVLA also offers consumers the option of purchasing customised number plates for their vehicles; these are called personalised number plates.

-Otherwise known as private number plates, DVLA started officially selling personalised number plates in 1991.
+The DVLA started officially selling personalised number plates in 1991.
 Prior to that, private plates were sold privately alongside the car they were attached to.

 Personalised number plates offer vehicle owners (or soon to be vehicle owners) the ability to choose their preferred alphanumeric registration mark within a set parameter.
 Vehicle owners are free to purchase alphanumeric permutations which reflect their lifestyle, favourite numbers or even names.
 Similar to conventional number plates, private numbers are tied to a vehicle – unless the mark is held in retention using the V778 certificate.